');

 About Greenville, SC

-Greenville is a mid-sized city in South Carolina with a population of 71,755 residents.
-The median household income is $68,460 per year, which is near the national average.
-The median age in Greenville is 34.8 years.
+Greenville is a mid-sized city located in South Carolina with a population of 71,755 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,460 per year, which is 9% below the national median of $75,149.
+The median age of 34.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Greenville Ranks in South Carolina